 - Google Business Profile Messaging is easy to manage via desktop and your mobile phone.
 It’s a good option for single locations or multi location businesses that choose to manage their comms on a location by location basis.

 - Google features are changing all the time—it’s likely that new functionality and a refined user experience is in the pipeline.

-- When using GBP, the user experience from the business side is clunky and doesn’t feel ‘joined up’.
-For example, you can only edit the welcome message in the GMB app.
+- When using GBP, the user experience from the business side can be clunky and doesn’t feel ‘joined up’.

 - If you’re managing messaging outside of a third-party dashboard, and you have a few profiles that you need to monitor and respond to, you could well find the experience frustrating.